drubinstein/pokerl/content/docs/chapter-1/breakdown/route.md

 # Defining a "Route"

 For the agent to complete all objectives, we wanted to simplify the number of game as much as possible to maximizing the likelihood of success.
 To limit non-determinism, we started the agent after the "Parcel Delivery" event.
+Additionally, we want to guarantee the agent receives the gift Lapras.
 Starting the agent with a specific Pokémon would guarantee later stages of the game would be possible.
-Given the previous breakdown, here’s the *route* we wanted the agent to learn:
+Given the previous breakdown, here’s a simplified *route* we had the agent to learn:

 {{< mermaid >}}
 ---